Budibase/website/content/blog/data/google-sheets-dashboard.md

 Build a Google Sheets dashboard and deploy it to the cloud, your local network, or a dedicated machine.
 With Budibase, the choice is yours.

-## Building a Google Sheets Dashboard with Budibase in X steps
+## Building a Google Sheets Dashboard with Budibase in 7 steps

 Enough theory.
 If you’re reading this, you probably already know you want to build a Google Sheets dashboard.